tino113/QR-Code-Inventory-manager/README.md

 ### Manual QR scanner testing

 1. Start the development server with `python app.py` and navigate to `http://localhost:5000/scanner` on a desktop or mobile browser.
 2. Allow the browser to access the camera.
+If multiple cameras are available, choose one from the dropdown.
 A live viewfinder should appear.
 3. Scan a QR code.
 A short beep plays and the code is added to the on-page log with a timestamp.
 4. Scanning the same QR code again within one second is ignored (no additional log entry), but different codes can be scanned immediately.
 5. When two different codes are scanned within the selected window, the application processes them as a pair and shows the result.